campbell000/blog/content/articles/xenoblade-chronicles-3-review-bloat.md

 In all honesty, I'm *just barely* able to restrain myself from saying that I preferred Xenoblade Chronicles 2's obnoxious cast of characters to this crew.
 Sure, those characters suffered from terrible writing and one-dimensionality, *but at least they were fun*.

-Also, take note that I haven't even touched on the "Hero" characters.
-This is because they are completely immaterial to the story, in both a literal sense *and* a figurative sense, since most them are optional.
-I can't think of a single Hero, aside from maybe Ashera or Manana/Riku, that I had even a passing interest in.
+Also, notice that I haven't even touched on the "Hero" characters.
+This is because most of them are only obtainable through optional sidequsts.
+This means that, outside of the one or two quests that directly pertain to any given Hero, the player won't hear a peep out of them for the rest of the game.
 It doesn't help that the voice acting for these side characters ranges from passable at best, and cringe-inducing at worst.

 <div class="imageContainer">
   <img :src="'/xc3isurd.jpeg'"/>